Infinite root stacks and quasi-coherent sheaves on logarithmic schemes: Quasi-coherent and sheaves on

 Now consider

-It is easy to check that $a+b \in A_{0}$ implies $a=0$ for $a \in P_{\QQ}$ and $b \in A$, and this says that any set of generators of $A$ as an ideal of $P_{\QQ}$ must contain a set of generators of $A_{0}$, and thus must be infinite.
+It is easy to check that $a+b \in A_{0}$ implies $a=0$ for $a \in P_{\QQ}$ and $b \in A$, and this says that any set of generators of $A$ as an ideal of $P_{\QQ}$ must contain all elements of $A_{0}$, and thus must be infinite.
 In conclusion the ideal $J$ is not finitely generated.

 \end{example}

 This kind of unpleasantness does not happen when the logarithmic structure is simplicial, in the following sense.